Rentstart Assistance Policy

 Total affordable rent = $162.88.

-In the situation of a client who is seeking Rentstart Bond Loan in order to establish a Private Rental Subsidy tenancy, FACS will assess the affordability of the proposed tenancy based on the percentage of the client’s income spent on rent after the Private Rental Subsidy has been applied.
+Where a client is seeking a Rentstart Bond Loan to establish a Private Rental Subsidy tenancy, the affordability will be assessed based on the percentage of the client’s income spent on rent after the Private Rental Subsidy has been applied.

-In the event that a client is approved to pay a rent higher than the Private Rental Subsidy benchmark, FACS will check that the rent for the property does not exceed 50% of the household’s total gross weekly income before offering a Rentstart Bond Loan.
+In the event that a client is approved to pay a rent higher than the Private Rental Subsidy benchmark, a check will be completed to ensure the rent for the property does not exceed 50% of the household’s total gross weekly income before offering a Rentstart Bond Loan.
 For more information about Private Rental Subsidy benchmarks, go to Private Rental Subsidy.

-In general, FACS assesses the income of all people in the household who are 18 years or older when considering whether a household is eligible for Rentstart assistance.
+In general, the income of all people in the household who are 18 years or older is assessed when considering whether a household is eligible for Rentstart assistance.

-FACS will consider applications for Rentstart assistance from individual household members within a household if:
+Applications for Rentstart assistance from individual household members within a household will be considered if:

-If an applicant in this situation is assessed as eligible for Rentstart assistance, FACS will provide that person’s share of the assistance only.
-For example if the person is responsible for paying 50% of the rent, FACS will not provide assistance for more than 50% of the rental bond or Advance Rent required to establish a tenancy.
+If an applicant in this situation is assessed as eligible for Rentstart assistance, the person will be provided their share of the assistance only.
+For example, if the person is responsible for paying 50% of the rent, assistance will be provided for no more than 50% of the rental bond or Advance Rent required to establish a tenancy.

-FACS will use the supporting information provided with an application to decide if people on an application are part of a family unit or living independently within in a shared household.
-Examples of situations FACS regards as a family unit include:
+Supporting information provided will be used with an application to decide if people on an application are part of a family unit or living independently within a shared household.
+Examples of situations regarded as a family unit include:

-When issuing a Rentstart Bond Loan, FACS will include the names of all household members listed on the Residential Tenancy Agreement on the Rental Bond Lodgement form lodged with the Rental Bond Board.
+When issuing a Rentstart Bond Loan, the names of all household members listed on the Residential Tenancy Agreement will be included on the Rental Bond Lodgement form lodged with the Rental Bond Board.

-FACS cannot provide more than one Bond Loan for a household.
-Therefore in a shared tenancy situation, if FACS provides a Bond Loan for one household member’s portion of the bond, other household members are not able to later apply for a Rentstart Bond Loan for their portion of the bond.
+Only one Bond Loan can be provided for a household.
+Therefore, in a shared tenancy situation, if a Bond Loan is provided for one household member’s portion of the bond, other household members are not able to later apply for a Rentstart Bond Loan for their portion of the bond.

 Clients that may require special consideration

-FACS will give special consideration to the needs of clients with a disability and clients approved for a Private Rental Subsidy who apply for Rentstart Bond Loan or Tenancy Assistance.
+Special consideration will be given to the needs of clients with a disability and clients approved for a Private Rental Subsidy who apply for Rentstart Bond Loan or Tenancy Assistance.
 These clients may have more than the allowable cash assets put aside and be eligible for assistance if the client can show that these savings are essential to:

 The cost of treating their disability, as documented by health or community experts, will be taken into account when considering eligibility for Rentstart.

-FACS will also give special consideration to Rent Choice clients who apply for Rentstart Bond Loan.
-Rent Choice clients can exceed the social housing income eligibility limits and are within the moderate income limits are still eligible to receive a Rentstart Bond Loan, go to the Rent Choice Policy.
+Special consideration will also be given to Rent Choice clients who apply for Rentstart Bond Loan.
+Rent Choice clients that exceed the social housing income eligibility limits and are within the moderate income limits are still eligible to receive a Rentstart Bond Loan, go to the Rent Choice policy.
 Rent Choice clients are still required to meet the existing Rentstart criteria to receive Advance Rent.

-Circumstances in which FACS will not provide Rentstart assistance
+Circumstances in which Rentstart assistance will not be provided

-FACS will not provide Rentstart assistance where the client:
+Rentstart assistance will not be provided where the client:

 - is moving into, or between, public housing.
 That is, properties managed by DCJ

 - has made a false declaration on an application for Rentstart.
 Any false declaration on an application for Rentstart will exclude the client from assistance for two years.

-- has been residing at a property for more then 28 days.
+- has been residing at a property for more than 28 days

-- has already submitted a bond with the Rental Bond Board.
+- has already lodged a bond with the Rental Bond Board